 Undeclared Conflicts of Interest

-University Conflict of Interest Policy is not punitive in character: it depends on voluntary disclosure and is informed by a spirit of collegial co-operation.
-However, if you do learn about a faculty member's conflict of interest indirectly rather than directly, you will need to take appropriate remedial action.
+The University’s Conflict of Interest policy is not punitive in character: it depends on voluntary disclosure and is informed by a spirit of collegial co-operation.
+However, if you do learn about a faculty member’s conflict of interest indirectly rather than directly, you will need to take appropriate remedial action.
 These situations are again various; the character and origin of your information will be more or less reliable, and you may not learn of an issue until long after the fact.

 Where you do receive information suggesting that a member of the department has an undisclosed conflict of interest, you should in the first instance discuss the matter with that person and attempt to resolve it.
 You will not be seeking information beyond what you need in order to resolve the conflict, and you should explain this at the outset of any discussion.
 You should then take whatever steps you deem necessary to separate the interests and to ensure that academic decisions are being reached by disinterested decision-makers.

 In some cases you will hear about alleged conflicts of interest in your department in the context of a broader allegation of sexual harassment.
 A student may report to you that she or he became intimately involved with a member of the academic staff; that this intimacy has now come to an end; and that she or he views the situation as one of sexual duress.

 This can present fairly complex issues of interpretation.
 The University does not seek to regulate consenting sexual relations, as such, but only the conflicts of interest that may arise from them.
 Further, a person cannot retroactively withdraw their consent to sexual activity.
 Prima facie, a student’s complaint about coercion in the context of a sexual relation to which the student (at the time) consented, is no business of the University’s.